Achieving ‘The Champion Mindset’: The psychology of leadership

 To have a clear personal vision, you must first have clear self-awareness, says Greenwood.
 Dr. Douglas LaBier, the Director of the Center for Progressive Development in Washington, DC, is a business psychologist and psychoanalytic psychotherapist.
 Dr LaBier agrees that leadership must start with self-awareness:

 “The higher up you go in companies, the more you’re dealing with psychological and relational issues.
 Successful CEO leadership requires astuteness about others…And you can’t know the truth about another without knowing it about yourself… Self-knowledge and the relational competencies they’re linked with are central to a CEO’s ability to formulate, articulate and lead a strategic vision.”
+[Tweet “The higher up you go in companies, the more you’re dealing with psychological issues”]

 This crucial skill of self-awareness is also central to how Professor Greenwood defines ‘the essence of leadership’: “The essence of leadership is trust.
 It’s about creating trust between you and your people.
 And to have trust, we have to become trustworthy.
 We have to start look to ourselves, we have to have self-awareness”